mrdvt92/perl-HTML-CalendarMonthSimple/README.md

 ## width(\[INTEGER\]\[%\])

 This sets the value of the width attribute to the <TABLE> declaration for the calendar.
-As such, this controls the horizintal width of the calendar.
+As such, this controls the horizontal width of the calendar.

 The width value can be either an integer (e.g. 600) or a percentage string (e.g. "80%").
 Most web browsers take an integer to be the table's width in pixels and a percentage to be the table width relative to the screen's width.
 The default width is "100%".